-This “basic” granola recipe also happens to be the best granola recipe! (and I’m not biased)
+This “basic” granola recipe also happens to be the best granola recipe!
+(And I’m not biased).

-I’ve busy in the kitchen trying to make the perfect oat-free granola for some time (I’m intolerant to oats), and finally ladies and gentleman, I bring you this:
+I’ve been busy in the kitchen trying to make the perfect oat-free granola for some time (I’m intolerant to oats), and finally ladies and gentleman, I bring you this:

 A healthy oat-free chunky granola!

 It can even be made into granola bars!!
 Or top it on some nice-cream.

 This granola is far more healthy, since it’s made with all-natural, unprocessed ingredients, and is naturally sweetened.
 You just can’t beat freshly baked granola!

 What’s more, this recipe incorporates soaked nuts and seeds, making this mix more easily digestible for the body, as it contains fewer antinutrients like phytic acid and enzyme inhibitors.

 Before we get started in learning how to make this oat-free granola – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!